 Most of the victories in the south came from Francis Marion and his men because the northern armies were not familiar with the territory.
 Colonial Francis Marion knew how to deal with the enemy in his own homeland.
 He was known as the Swamp Fox and had the deadliest fighting command in the whole revolution.
 He had trained his men to disappear into the thick forest and swamps of South Carolina without a sound.
 Hidden from sight, they would strike and then quickly move through the woods like silent shadows, fading into the forest and undergrowth.
 Francis Marion and his men tormented the British army with one ambush after another.
 This frustrated the British officers because they were helpless in the woods and swamps.

 After eight long years, the patriots beat the greatest military power in the world.
 Have we ever thought about the tremendous price these men paid for our freedom?
 The next time we look at our flag, remember the cost as you pledge your allegiance to the flag of the United States of America and remember that we are “one nation under God, indivisible, with Liberty and Justice for all.”
 That’s what helps us stand out as a great nation.
 Without God’s help, we would never have won the war.

-Alexis de Toqueville, a French Statesman, visited our country in the early 1800s.
-He said that he looked for the “greatness of America.”
-It was not until he witnessed the faith of the American people in their churches that he found the true greatness here.
+Alexis de Toqueville, a French Statesman, looked for the “greatness of America.”
+It was not until he witnessed the faith of the American people in their churches that he found what he was looking for.
 He said, “America is great because she is good.
 If America ever ceases to be good, America will cease to be great.”